lethak/frostbite-php-framework/README.md

 * A lightweight PHP Framework library wrapping Frostbite's RCON protocol.
 * Lets you trigger admin command from your website or CLI.
-* Tested with Battlefield 4 server R6 and R7.
+* Tested with Battlefield 4 server R10.
 * Error handling via Exception
 * Object Oriented from the user perspective